 1. Skiing or Snowboarding

-Skiing and snowboarding are central to Aspen’s history and culture.
-With a single lift pass, you can access all four local mountains, each of which offer different terrain, difficulty levels, and degrees of crowding.
+Skiing and snowboarding are at the heart of Aspen’s history and culture, so I always recommend spending at least one day on the slopes.
+With a single Aspen Snowmass lift ticket, your family can explore all four local mountains, each offering a different mix of terrain, difficulty levels, and atmosphere.

 2. Snow Tubing